ACINQ/eclair/source/includes/_errors.md

 }
 ```

-The Eclair API responds in an uniform way to all errors, HTTP codes are mapped to the following meaning:
+The Eclair API responds in a uniform way to all errors.
+HTTP codes are mapped to the following meaning:

 Error Code | Error Name | Description
 ---------- | -------- | ----------